Our ninth annual Haiku Northwest haiku retreat will happen in October of 2016!

-We'll be staying in Huckleberry, Cedars, Firs, and Hemlock.
-Rooms are limited, so we encourage you to double-up if possible (we will pair you with a roommate unless you have your own roommate preference or request a private room).
-Read more about our accommodations.
-These houses are close to each other near the Historic Inn and our dining hall, and our meeting hall, the Colman Center (photo above, and see additional photos).
+For 2016, we'll be staying in the Historic Inn, the Inn Annex, Firs, Hemlock, and Madrona.
+Rooms are limited (especially ones with private bathrooms), and we encourage you to double up if possible (we will pair you with a roommate unless you have your own roommate preference or request a private room).
+Read more about our accommodations, including photos and layout maps.
+These houses are close to each other near our dining hall, and our meeting hall, the Colman Center (photo above, and see additional photos).
 Previously, we stayed in Reeser House, and although we won't be using it this year, it's typical of accommodations at the conference center (see photos here).
-Click to see layout maps of Huckleberry, Cedars, Firs, and Hemlock.
 If necessary for additional overflow, we should be able to arrange other housing facilities on the conference grounds with more beds.
 Click to see a Seabeck photo gallery and the Seabeck campus map.

 What to Bring

 All bed linens and towels are provided (supplied once for the whole weekend).
 Please bring clothes for both warm and rainy weather.
 We’ve planned to have perfectly sunny skies, but you never know if you might need an umbrella and a rain jacket for one of our haiku walks.
 Make sure to bring a flashlight and a bathrobe (rooms in some buildings have a shared bathroom down the hall), and perhaps earplugs (if your roommate snores).
 Please bring haiku for round-robin readings, haiku sheets (see below) or other handouts to share, and items for the silent auction (see below), and perhaps bring an instrument or make other plans for our talent show.
 Please also bring your haiku notebook and lots of creativity and enthusiasm.
 And while you’re at it, bring some poet friends, too!